anthonyhombiat/OF4OSM/README.md

 2. Retrieves OSM tags on the given bbox
 3. Outputs an ontology axtracted from the retrieved OSM tags

+## Download

+Download the Java archive from the GitHub repository: [of4osm.jar]

 ## Usage

 How to use it:

 1. Find the bbox of your study area.
 The [boundingbox.klokantech.com] Web site can help here.
-The bbox must be of the form *"bbox1 bbox2 bbox3 bbox4"*.
-For example, the bbox enclosing Grenoble is: *"5.677606 45.15414 5.753118 45.214077"*
+The bbox must be of the form `bbox1 bbox2 bbox3 bbox4`.
+For example, the bbox enclosing Grenoble is: `5.677606 45.15414 5.753118 45.214077`

 2. Launch the OF4OSM jar giving the bbox from a terminal:
 `java -jar of4osm.jar "bbox1 bbox2 bbox3 bbox4"`